fongfiafia/haskell_learning/website/readme.md

-# A simple Haskell website use scotty
+# A Simple Haskell Website Uses Scotty

 ## Install && Run
 `cabal build` and `cabal run`  and the website is running at `localhost:8081`

-Query `http://localhost:8081/haskell/car/list` you will get:
+query `http://localhost:8081/haskell/car/list` you will get:

 ```
 [{